Vivekanand-R/AI-Product-Framework/README.md

    Abbott’s B2C: Nutrition Products: Brands like Ensure, Pedialyte, and Similac are sold directly to consumers through pharmacies, supermarkets, and online retailers.
 This is a strong B2C channel where Abbott markets directly to end-users.
 Abbott’s range includes both small, patient-centric devices and lab instruments.
 Abbott also has a strong consumer health and nutrition division.

-28. Six Sigma and Lean Manufacturing: Methodologies aimed at improving business processes, especially in manufacturing and operations, with different focuses:
+**28. Six Sigma and Lean Manufacturing:** Methodologies aimed at improving business processes, especially in manufacturing and operations, with different focuses:

 **28 A. Six Sigma** Goal: Reduce defects and variability in processes.